Let it shine: Autofluorescence of Papanicolaou-stain improves AI-based cytological oral cancer detection: Results and Analysis

 \textbf{Attentions in multimodal fusion.\,} He \etal~\cite{he2023co} attribute the state-of-the-art performance of CAFNet to the integration of the CA (Channel Attention) and AF (Attention Fusion) blocks.
 To quantify the individual contributions of these components, we modify the CAFNet architecture with two variants: CAFNet without CA block and CAFNet without AF block.
 As presented in Table~\ref{tab:caf_varian}, omitting either the AF block or the CA block decreases the performance over all metrics.
 Removing the CA block leads to the larger drop in performance, indicating that cross-attention appears to play an important role in the multimodal information fusion.

-\textbf{Two-stream monomodal methods.\,} In \cite{garcia2019learning}, it is argued that when comparing the performance of a multimodal model and a monomodal model, it is important to ascertain that the two models have similar complexity.
-Therefore, \cite{garcia2019learning} proposes that a two-stream network should be used also in the monomodal case when comparing with a two-stream network which processes two modalities, inputting the same modality into both streams.
+\textbf{Two-stream monomodal methods.\,} When comparing the performance of a multimodal model and a monomodal model, it is relevant to ascertain that the two models have similar complexity \cite{garcia2019learning}.
+We therefore include a performance comparison between a two-stream setup used in the monomodal case (inputting the same modality into both streams) and a two-stream network which processes two modalities.

 Table \ref{tab:2_stream} shows that utilizing two-stream networks for BF and FL modalities slightly outperform their single-stream counterparts.
 However, these monomodal models still stay far behind the multimodal approaches.
 For example, the late fusion of similar complexity, with a clear margin provides higher scores across all metrics, highlighting the power of multimodal information fusion.